 Vocal Therapy My studies after training at BAST lead me to begin reading about Eselan and the influences of Michael Murphy and ITP Integral Transformative Practice which led to Girish and finding and expressing your true voice through mindful singing.
 Other influences include Simon Heather and James D’Angelo as well as the work of Dr Louise Montello Performance Wellness.

 I took a years sabbatical from September 2012 to 2013 since remarriage to travel around Europe.
-I have now stopped formal teaching and go travelling every year in the winter running workshops and teaching in the UK and abroad.
-During my travels, I have been privileged to run vocal meditation sessions and sound baths as well as community singing sessions and individual instrument teaching whilst travelling.
-I am now focusing solely on community vocal workshops here and abroad with voice and sound healing sessions , arranging and performance.
-People say my vocal sessions are better than a workout at the gym and my therapeutic sound sessions relax and rejuvenate.
+I stopped formal teaching and continued travelling every year in the winter running workshops and teaching in the UK and abroad.
+During my travels, I was delighted to work running vocal meditation sessions and sound baths as well as community singing sessions and individual instrument teaching.

-What I love the most is seeing people walk away thankful for a great experience.
-Whether it’s a community singing workshop or a vocal meditation or coming to watch an event.
-If I know people have shared and enjoyed some time for themselves nurturing their own sound journeys or seeing others enjoying singing then what could be better”.
+What I love the most is seeing people thankful for a great experience.
+Whether it’s a community singing workshop or a vocal meditation, sound and movement session or coming to watch an event or the community band.
+If I know people have shared and enjoyed some time for themselves nurturing their own sound journeys or seeing others enjoy sharing a common place then what could be better”.

 To attend a workshop, or discuss the workshops we can offer at your own event, please contact Jenny Newman: